-I invite you to explore our degree and programs pages to learn more about our faculty, course offerings, and research and practice opportunities.
+I invite you to explore our degree and programs pages to learn more about our faculty, our PhD students, course offerings, research, and practice opportunities.
 We hope that you will join us in our work to advance equitable improvements in population health.

 Jerry Fagliano, MPH, PhD